Leak Proof PDBBind: A Reorganized Dataset of Protein-Ligand Complexes for More Generalizable Binding Affinity Prediction: Introduction

-The definition of data leakage in PDBBind is not as literal a scenario in which the \textit{exact} occurrence of input representation occurs in both training and test sets.
+The definition of data leakage is not as literal a scenario in which the \textit{exact} occurrence of input representation occurs in both training and test sets.
 Instead data leakage here refers to highly similar protein or ligands measured by sequence and chemical similarity and similar structure occurring in both the training and testing datasets.
-This will lead to artificially high evaluation results that do not fully reflect the performance of the models in real world applications.\cite{generalization} Therefore, the most standard data splitting protocol in the machine learning community, which is to randomly split the dataset into train, validation and test subsets will inevitably introduce significant data leakage issue.
-Given that many MLSFs training on PDBBind do not carefully investigate the data similarity issue, whether these new MLSFs have truly surpassed traditional CSFs in actual predictive performance is still an open question, or how well any given CSF or MLSF performs on new protein-ligand binding applications.\cite{accuracy_or_novelty,similarity1,similarity2,deeplearning_vs_traditional_docking} It is already known that any SF model can be overtrained so that it has exceptional performance on the training dataset, a problem which can be mitigated by several known regularization strategies to provide better generalization to an independent test set.\cite{Haghighatlari2020,LeePing} Equally important, however, is to control for data leakage into the test set itself, without which can lead to false confidence in predictive capacity when the training dataset has high similarity to the test set, but manifests as poor generalization when the sequence or structure similarity is low.\cite{similarity1}
+This will lead to artificially high evaluation results that do not fully reflect the performance of the models in real world applications for more diverse protein-ligand complexes.\cite{generalization} Therefore, the most standard data splitting protocol in the machine learning community, which is to randomly split the dataset into train, validation and test subsets will inevitably introduce significant data leakage issue.
+Given that many SFs training on PDBBind do not carefully investigate the data similarity issue, whether these new SFs have truly surpassed traditional SFs in actual predictive performance is still an open question, or how well any given SF performs on new protein-ligand binding applications.\cite{accuracy_or_novelty,similarity1,similarity2,deeplearning_vs_traditional_docking} It is already known that any SF model can be overtrained so that it has exceptional performance on the training dataset, a problem which can be mitigated by several known regularization strategies to provide better generalization to an independent test set.\cite{Haghighatlari2020,LeePing} Equally important, however, is to control for data leakage into the test set itself, without which can lead to false confidence in predictive capacity when the training dataset has high similarity to the test set, but manifests as poor generalization when the sequence or structure similarity is low.\cite{similarity1}